MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-officials.md

 ---

-# Set up officials who generate transportation invoices and job tickets
+# Set up officials
 [!include [banner](../includes/banner.md)]

+This topic explains how to set up officials who generate transportation invoices and job tickets in Microsoft Dynamics 365 for Finance and Operations in Russia, and who are involved in various reports.

+## Set up officials who generate transportation invoices and job tickets

-This topic applies to features in the **Inventory management** module.
+This procedure applies to features in the **Inventory management** module.
 It doesn't apply to features in the [Warehouse management](warehouse-management.md) module.

 Use the **Officials** page to set up the officials who are involved in the transportation of cargo.
 You can select the officials who are responsible for intercompany and intracompany transactions.